Emsley1d/Project03---NutriCO2/readme.md

 ### Wireframe:

-I completed the Wireframe as below and Einar worked on the ERD.
+I completed the Wireframe and Einar worked on the ERD.

-We had both previously expressed that we liked the Pinterest homepage so I incorporated this into my Wireframe.
-My full Wireframe can be viewed here (LINK)
+We had both previously expressed that we liked the [Pinterest](https://www.pinterest.co.uk/) homepage so I incorporated this into my [Wireframe](https://github.com/Emsley1d/Project03-NutriCO2/blob/master/Wireframe.png)
 #

 ### User Stories: